denisbab/BookingCom-Cypress-JS-TEST-Automation/README.md

 ## Reports

 As a reporter tool used cypress-mochawesome-reporter.
 It's already installed in a project.
-After earch "npx cypress run" command an updated report will be created in a folder cypress/reports/html
+After the "npx cypress run" command an updated report will be created in a folder cypress/reports/html

-The latest report you can find [here](https://dbab.github.io/report-page/)